563.322.1308

 100,000cy

-This new 12 lane bridge (eight live traffic, four shoulders) will replace the existing and aging I-74 bridge which supports only four lanes of traffic.
-Construction began in summer 2017 and should be completed in late 2021.
+This new 12 lane bridge (eight live traffic, four shoulders) replaced the existing and aging I-74 bridge which supported only four lanes of traffic.
+Construction began in summer 2017 and was completed in late 2021.
 Access to many of the structural pours were strictly via trucks on a barge.
 This bridge required supermassive concrete pours with extreme temperature controls and pour durations up to 72 hours in length.
 The mix design for the arch ribs and columns presented considerable difficulty as it required a lean, 70% slag self consolidating mix design that needed to be nitrogen cooled down to 45-55 degrees and then put on a barge for an hour trip out to the jobsite before going through a pump into the forms.

 I-74 Illinois Viaduct (IL DOT Project 01X)